 Herpetic whitlow is most commonly mistaken for paronychia (a localized bacterial abscess in the nail fold) or bacterial felon (digital pulp abscess).
 The pale-yellow color of the vesicles may suggest pyogenic infection, but incision or needle aspiration will not demonstrate frank pus.

-Other diagnoses on the differential include herpes zoster infections, which will involve the whole dermatome of the hand, and rarely, primary cutaneous Neisseria gonorrhoeae infection and Mycobacterium marinum.
+Other diagnoses on the differential include herpes zoster infections, which will involve the whole dermatome of the hand, and rarely, primary cutaneous Neisseria gonorrhoeae infection and Mycobacterium marinum infection.

-Herpetic finger infection is classically self-limited and usually resolve in 2 to 4 weeks for primary infection.
+Herpetic whitlow is classically self-limited and usually resolves in 2 to 4 weeks for primary infection.
 After the acute stage, the pain abates, and the vesicles begin to dry and crust.
-Usually, the pain resolves in about 14 days, and remaining skin changes continue to heal after that.
+Usually, the pain resolves in about 14 days, and the remaining skin changes continue to heal after that.
 Fingers and nails typically completely heal with no further issues, although there are reports of residual scarring, numbness, and hypersensitivity.

 A recurrent outbreak due to latent sensory ganglion infection has been noted in up to 30% to 50% of cases.